Mihqitahatom: The “I Remember” Walk

 Artwork by Martin Dana

-This event is a collaboration between the Walks for Historical & Ecological Recovery (WHERE), a series convened by Atlantic Black Box, and First Light, following the actions and determination of the community and leadership from elders of the Passamaquoddy Tribe at Motahkomikuk.
-Invaluable support comes from the Passamaquoddy Tribe at Motahkomikuk, the Passamaquoddy Cultural Heritage Museum, Atlantic Black Box, and First Light.
-It is funded in part by the Mellon Foundation, Morton-Kelly Charitable Trust, Maine Humanities Council, Maine Community Foundation, Sewall Foundation, and by generous donors.
+This event is a collaboration between the Passamaquoddy Tribe at Motahkomikuk (Indian Township), First Light, and the Walks for Historical & Ecological Recovery (WHERE), a series convened by Atlantic Black Box, following the actions and determination of the community and leadership from elders.
+Invaluable support comes from the Passamaquoddy Tribe at Motahkomikuk and the Passamaquoddy Cultural Heritage Museum.
+This initiative is funded in part by the Mellon Foundation, Morton-Kelly Charitable Trust, Maine Humanities Council, Maine Community Foundation, Sewall Foundation, and by generous donors.